kevinding0218/InterviewDocuments/Q and A/System Design/Summary/DataDog.md

 ### How to store
 - **We absolutely cannot just write individual data samples to files as they arrive**.
 That’ll be prohibitively inefficient because the monitoring system may end up collecting a million data samples or more every minute.
 -  With batching in memory, there comes the risk of losing data.
 It may not be a big deal if we’re only batching for a short period of time, as typical time series use cases can tolerate the loss of a few data samples.
 But if we want to batch for a longer period of time, a durability safeguard should be put in place.
 - **We can use Write-ahead-log (WAL)** to achieve what we're looking for.
-On a high level, WAL pipes the changes to a log file on disk that can be used to restore the system state after crashing.
-WAL doesn’t incur a big IO penalty because sequential file access is relatively fast.
+	- On a high level, WAL pipes the changes to a log file on disk that can be used to restore the system state after crashing.
+	- WAL doesn’t incur a big IO penalty because sequential file access is relatively fast.
+	- We can buffer the data samples in memory for a while, which opens doors for better write efficiency.
+- **How we structure the data in files**.
+One time series per file sounds like a simple solution, but unfortunately, it won’t scale.
+There are just too many time series to create individual files for.
+We have to store multiple time series in a file.
+On the other hand, we can’t just put everything in a monolithic file.
+That file will be too big to operate.
 ### Data Processing - Push vs Pull
 - Interviewer: Do we need to get the metrics out of the server?
 	- If not, we can have our server expose an endpoint service with the metrics or it may just save the metrics to local disks and we can do that later